ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 A. A normal shift is pretty much: you come in, you start serving coffee, you get done with your side work and just listen to whatever music you want.
 It’s chill.
 It’s really nice.
 It’s not stressful.
 There’s not anybody here that I’m disappointed to work with.
 It’s all pretty much awesome.

 Q. What’s the weirdest thing that has happened at Coffee Culture?
-A. Well, one time we had some drunk guy run over our drive through sign, our exit sign.
+A. Well, one time we had some drunk guy run over our drive-through sign, our exit sign.
 That was a little strange, and he came back later and we had to call the police.

 Q. Regulars vs. first-timers?
 A. The regulars here are really awesome.
 They’re really nice, down-to-earth.
 They just want to get their coffee and chat and hang out.
 It’s a rare occasion that we get a bad customer.
 Most of the people are really nice and cool.